-Graduate Assistant Teaching (GAT) assistantships must be under the direct supervision of a faculty member and be an instructor of record for undergraduate courses or be assigned to activities such as assisting with courses or teaching labs, grading assignments and exams, or assisting professors with large lectures and/or online courses.
+Graduate Assistant Teaching (GAT) assistantships must be under the direct supervision of a faculty member.
+A GAT must be an instructor of record for undergraduate courses or be assigned to activities such as assisting with courses or teaching labs, grading assignments and exams, or assisting professors with large lectures and/or online courses.
 The duties must be attached to a specific course or courses in order for a graduate student to be hired as a GAT.

 - GATs who are instructors of record have primary responsibility for teaching a course for credit or noncredit and/or for assigning final grades for the course.
 In order to qualify to be an instructor of record as a GAT, the graduate student must have earned a minimum of 18 graduate semester hours in the field in which she or he will be teaching.
-Although instructor of record, the GAT must work under the direct supervision of a faculty member experienced in the teaching field, receive regular in-service training and be regularly evaluated.
+Although they are instructors of record, GATs must work under the direct supervision of a faculty member who is experienced in the teaching field, receive regular in-service training and be regularly evaluated.

-- GATs who assist the instructor of record with a zero-credit lab associated with a classroom course must have completed twelve hours of graduate or upper-level undergraduate coursework directly related to the undergraduate course being taught.
-GATs assisting with a zero-credit lab must work under the direct supervision of the instructor of record, complete lab safety, supervision training and be evaluated on a semester basis by faculty.
+- GATs who assist the instructor of record with a zero-credit lab associated with a classroom course must have completed 12 hours of graduate or upper-level undergraduate coursework directly related to the undergraduate course being taught.
+GATs assisting with a zero-credit lab must work under the direct supervision of the instructor of record, complete lab safety and supervision training and be evaluated every semester by faculty.